Home → Holds Management in Evergreen → Printer Friendly Version

 Patrons can place holds on on-order bibliographic records without restriction, since age hold protection only takes effect once a new item has an active date (once it is checked in with an Available/Reshelving status, when it will be targeted to fill holds).
 Staff and patrons may not be aware that they should search all of NC Cardinal to place holds whether or not the patron’s preferred pickup library has an on-order item.
 So, if a patron places a hold on a bib record for a new item, but the patron’s library system never purchased a copy, the hold will not be filled until items become available from other library systems after 6-month age hold protection has expired.
 Staff should educate patrons about the 6-month age hold protection function, so that patrons are aware of the potential wait time.

-There are five (5) different types of holds in Evergreen, referred to as the hold levels.
+There are five (5) different types of holds in Evergreen, referred to as hold levels.
 Each hold level targets a more specific pool of potential resources than the level above it.
 The five levels are:

 All levels of holds can be placed by staff in the Staff Client.
-Patrons may place meta-Record Holds, Title Holds, and Parts Holds in the OPAC.
+Patrons may place Meta-Record Holds, Title Holds, and Parts Holds in the OPAC.

 Library staff can place holds at all levels.
 In most cases, staff should avoid placing volume or copy holds, as doing so severely limits the number of potential copies eligible to fill the patron's hold (down to 1 or 2, in most cases).
 Instead, staff should place metarecord or title holds for patrons by default.